btmxh/nrs/core/specification.md

 * The vertex set is the set of all entries.
 * Let `A` and `B` be vertices (entries of the context).
-The directed edge `(A, B)` is an edge of the entry graph if and only if the **direct contain weight** of the pair `(A, B)` is greater than zero.
+The directed edge `(A, B)` is an edge of the entry graph if and only if the **direct contain weight** of the pair `(A, B)` is a non-zero matrix.
 This weight is also used as the weight for this edge.

 After establishing the entry graph, the **contain weight** of the pair `(A, B)` can be calculated as follows:

-* If `A` and `B` is the same entry, the result is 1.
+* If `A` and `B` is the same entry, the result is the identity matrix.
-* Otherwise, the result is sum of the contain wights of the pairs in the form `(C, B)`, for every out-neighbor `C` of `A`.
+* Otherwise, the result is sum of matrix-matrix products between the direct contain weight of `(A, C)` and the contain wights of `(C, B)` for every out-neighbor `C` of `A`.

-As long as there are no loops in the entry graph, the process will ultimately come to an end.
-The behavior of this process when there are loops is implementation-specific.
-The recommended behavior is too forbid the existence of loops in this graph.
+The process can be recursively calculated using tree traversing algorithms like DFS, BFS, etc. As long as there are no loops in the entry graph, i.e. the entry graph is a tree, the process can end.
+The behavior of this process when there are loops is implementation-specific, with forbiding the existence of loops in this graph being the recommend one.

 #### 3.2.3.
 Contributing weight solving